NoMore201/googleplay-api/README.md

 (defaults to a OnePlus One)

 # Usage
-Check `test.py` for a simple example.

-An important note about login function:
+Check scripts in `test` directory for more examples on how to use this API.

 ```
-def login(self, email=None, password=None, gsfId=None, authSubToken=None)
+from gpapi.googleplay import GooglePlayAPI

+mail = "mymail@google.com"
+passwd = "mypasswd"

+api = GooglePlayAPI(locale="en_US", timezone="UTC", device_codename="hero2lte")
+api.login(email=mail, password=passwd)

+result = server.search("firefox")

+for doc in result:
+    print("doc: {}".format(doc["docid"]))
+    for cluster in doc["child"]:
+        print("\tcluster: {}".format(cluster["docid"]))
+        for app in cluster["child"]:
+            print("\t\tapp: {}".format(app["docid"]))
 ```

-for first time logins, you should only provide email and password.
+For first time logins, you should only provide email and password.
-The module will take care of initalizing the api,upload device information to the google account you supplied, and retrieving a Google Service Framework ID (which, from now on, will be the android ID of a device).
+The module will take care of initalizing the api, upload device information to the google account you supplied, and retrieving a Google Service Framework ID (which, from now on, will be the android ID of your fake device).

 For the next logins you **should** save the gsfId and the authSubToken, and provide them as parameters to the login function.
-If you login again with email and password only, this is the equivalent of re-initalizing your android device with a google account.
+If you login again with email and password, this is the equivalent of re-initalizing your android device with a google account, invalidating previous gsfId and authSubToken.

-# Documentation

-For some documentation about the google play API check out the relative folder.